limeleaf-collective/website/content/services/consulting.md

 feature_photo_alt = ""
 +++

-When transitioning to Rust and Go, organizations often face challenges with memory safety paradigms, concurrency patterns, and understanding the unique performance characteristics of each language.
-Teams struggle to leverage Rust's ownership model and Go's `goroutines` effectively, leading to development delays and underutilized potential.
+When transitioning to Rust and Go, organizations often face challenges with deeply technical concepts such as memory safety paradigms, concurrency patterns, and the unique performance characteristics of each language.
+For example, even the most experienced developers struggle to leverage Rust's ownership model and Go's `goroutines` effectively, leading to development delays and underutilized potential.

 <!-- more -->